 - Repairs to the landfill cap;

 - Implementation of ICs.

 - LTM for 30 years including: inspection and maintenance of the landfill cap, semi-annual sampling of three groundwater monitoring wells for five years followed by annual sampling for 25 years, and preparation of annual LTM reports.

-The data, findings, assessments, and recommendations were repoted in the SWMUs 40 and 71 RFI/CMS Report (Final), April 2009, and approved by the USEPA and VDEQ in June 2009.
+The data, findings, assessments, and recommendations are contained in the SWMUs 40 and 71 RFI/CMS Report (Draft), April 2008, and is currently being reviewed by the USEPA and VDEQ.